vibeRunner/scrapyard/README.md

 ### DividingDividers
 Lists all dividers of a number.
 Highly uneffective, has problems with any number that is longer than 7 numbers.
 But it works.
 ### NumberGrater
 Search for prime dividers.
-Dumb, not working code.
-I reworked it, but unluckily I had the new version on my phone, which got an factory reset...
-TO BE REWRITTEN
+Just like in elementary school.
 ### PascalBracket
 PLEASE IGNORE. i was making it before I had this on the math lesson, so I totally had no clue what's it supposed to do.
 TO BE REWRITTEN
 ### PascalResearcher